MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 * Send test data to the model, receive and interpret results

-## MedImageParse - Prompt-based Segmentation of Medical Images
+## MedImageParse - prompt-based segmentation of medical images
 Biomedical image analysis is crucial for discovery in fields like cell biology, pathology, and radiology.
 Traditionally, tasks such as segmentation, detection, and recognition of relevant objects have been addressed separately, which can limit the overall effectiveness of image analysis.
 MedImageParse unifies these tasks through image parsing, jointly conducting segmentation, detection, and recognition across numerous object types and imaging modalities.
 By leveraging the interdependencies among these subtasks—such as the semantic labels of segmented objects—the model enhances accuracy and enables novel applications.
 For instance, it allows users to segment all relevant objects in an image using a simple text prompt, eliminating the need to manually specify bounding boxes for each object.

 The image below shows the conceptual architecture of the MedImageParse model where an image embedding model is augmented with a task adaptation layer to produce segmentation masks and textual descriptions.